tzcytpm/pl-comms-web/docs/config.md

     by setting the option `widget_build_url_ignore_dm` to `true`.
 5. `audio_stream_url`: Optional URL to pass to Jitsi to enable live streaming.
 This option is considered experimental and may be removed at any time without notice.
-6. `element_call`: Optional configuration for native group calls using PL Comms Call, with the following subkeys:
+6. `element_call`: Optional configuration for native group calls using privateLINE Comms Call, with the following subkeys:
-    - `url`: The URL of the PL Comms Call instance to use for native group calls.
+    - `url`: The URL of the privateLINE Comms Call instance to use for native group calls.
 This option is considered experimental and may be removed at any time without notice.
 Defaults to `https://call.element.io`.
-    - `use_exclusively`: A boolean specifying whether PL Comms Call should be used exclusively as the only VoIP stack in the app, removing the ability to start legacy 1:1 calls or Jitsi calls.
+    - `use_exclusively`: A boolean specifying whether privateLINE Comms Call should be used exclusively as the only VoIP stack in the app, removing the ability to start legacy 1:1 calls or Jitsi calls.
 Defaults to `false`.
     - `participant_limit`: The maximum number of users who can join a call; if this number is exceeded, the user will not be able to join a given call.
     - `brand`: Optional name for the app.
-Defaults to `PL Comms Call`.
+Defaults to `privateLINE Comms Call`.
 This is used throughout the application in various strings/locations.

 ## Bug reporting